anvithalolla/Azure-Infrastructure-Automation/README.md

 # CI/CD Pipeline for Azure with Terraform

-This project is designed to explore how Azure and Terraform can be utilized to create a CI/CD pipeline, aiming to automate processes with minimal errors.
-The setup involves creating a robust Azure infrastructure including resource groups, storage accounts, and data factories, orchestrated using Terraform.
+This project creates a robust CI/CD pipeline using Azure and Terraform, focusing on automating the setup and management of a suite of Azure resources.
+The goal is to provide a comprehensive, error-minimized automated system that can deploy and manage complex cloud infrastructures efficiently.
+This project involves creating a pipeline using Terraform, which automates the provisioning of an Azure account that includes key components such as resource groups, storage accounts, and a data factory.
+This setup demonstrates the utility of Infrastructure as Code (IaC) in managing and deploying cloud resources predictably and at scale.

 ## Table of Contents